teijatestaaja/kotlin-self-study/README.md

 So, to follow the project, see my [learning diary to Kotlin](kotlin-learning-diary.md).

-## Summary: What I have learned from this project so far (February 2020)
+## Summary: What I have learned from this project so far

-With this self-organized self-study project, I have learned to
+### February 2020:

 - install and use IDEs and code editors and their plugins suitable for Kotlin development
 - search information about Kotlin's syntax and features from the [Kotlin documentation](https://kotlinlang.org/docs/reference/)
 - solve problems
 - create small [programming tasks](programming-tasks.md) for a certain purpose in order to learn a feature
-- search learning material suitable for this project
-- evaluate learning material suitable for this project
+- search and evaluate learning material suitable for this project
-- create, refactor and run unit tests
+- create, refactor and run unit tests in Kotlin & JUnit 4
-- write Kotlin code
+- basics of Kotlin in terms of variables, functions, classes, collections and control flow
-- refactor Kotlin code
+- write and refactor Kotlin code
-- write Java code
 - convert Java code to Kotlin code

-To learn Kotlin I have
+## To learn Kotlin I have

-- read online articles
-- read online tutorials
-- read Kotlin documentation and language guide
+- read online articles, tutorials, Kotlin documentation and language guide
 - read chapters in books
-- watched conference talks
-- watched YouTube videos
+- watched conference talks and YouTube videos
-- coded with IntelliJ IDEA
-- coded with Visual Studio
+- coded with IntelliJ IDEA and Visual Studio
 - coded in Kotlin
 - coded in Java
 - made lots of errors when coding